pakhisingh15/Data_Files/README.md

 ## Data Source

-The data was collected from Scopus Database.
-The collected data was based on the time period of 2015 - 2019.
+The data was collected from Scopus Database and processed from Scopus Master Journal List (updated June-2020), based on the time period of 2005 - 2019.

 ## Data Features